Greek financial audits 2009–2010: Inside the reports

 As part of an excessive deficit procedure (EDP), the Greek authorities submitted to Eurostat, in October 2009, unusually high upward revisions of the deficit and debt data for the period 2005–2008.
 ECOFIN commissioned an audit, known as an 'EDP methodological visit'.
 It began in November 2009, and its results were published in a report dated 8 January 2010.

 According to this report, Eurostat could not validate Greece's fiscal data, exposing Greece's sub par statistical ability and accountability, relative to other member states.
 This came despite a reinforced EU legal framework for fiscal data following the episode of the 2004 Greek financial audit.
 At the request of ECOFIN, Eurostat followed up with a series of EDP methodological visits during 2010, in cooperation with the Greek authorities.
 As part of this initiative, the Hellenic Statistical Authority (ELSTAT) was established as an independent authority subject to the control of the Greek Parliament.
 EDP notification tables are required to be published in April and October by each member state.

 In the case of Greece, the April 2010 notification contained revised fiscal data for 2006–2009, but with remaining reservations in these areas: statistical classification of public corporations, off-market swaps, social security funds, unaudited budget amounts and payables.
 These were addressed in the October 2010 EDP notification, a significant revision.
 However, residual uncertainties, notably for the year 2009, called for another visit, known as "extended".
 Its outcome is the November 2010 EDP notification (outside the statutory schedule), which is published in a comprehensive report concluding that "revised data for 2006–2009 are sufficiently reliable for EDP purposes".
 An accompanying information note was published around the same time.

-We use the convention that a positive deficit means a negative government balance, and conversely The following abbreviations (shown in parenthesis) are used: local government (LG) and central government (CG) and social security funds (SSF).
+We use the convention that a positive deficit means a negative government balance, and conversely.
+The following abbreviations (shown in parentheses) are used: local government (LG) and central government (CG) and social security funds (SSF).
 These add up to a total known as "General government".
 We use the convention that 1,000.1 means one thousand and one tenth.

 The variation in the published values of general government debt (the total), between the April and the November EDP notifications, is entirely attributable to CG.
 Hence only the breakdown for the deficit is reproduced below.